ddg-67 uss cole - seaforces online

 Naval Station Norfolk, Virginia - February 2005

-Naval Station Norfolk, Virginia - May 2004
+returning to Naval Station Norfolk, Virginia - May 2004

 ddg-67 uss cole guided missile destroyer arleigh burke class navy aegis 38 la maddalena italy